Jadon Sancho's immediate future should lie in Dortmund | DW | 03.03.2020

 Sancho has already proven to be a trailblazer among England's next generation.
 His unique path to find stardom in Germany points to a young man who is aware of which environment will hand him the best tools to excel.

 Selecting Dortmund over Manchester City has already paid off.
-Choosing with BVB over a move to reported suitors Manchester United and Liverpool would also pay off.
+Remaining with BVB over a move to reported suitors Manchester United and Liverpool would also pay off.

 After scoring his 17th goal of the season, Sancho has already matched the previous goalscoring record for an Englishman at a German club.
 When Kevin Keegan fired home his 17 goals for Hamburg they won the Bundesliga title and he was crowned Footballer of the Year.